Skip to main content

 In its 1999 Olmstead v.
-L.C. decision, the U.S. Supreme Court ruled that states, in accordance with the Americans With Disabilities Act (ADA), have an obligation to provide services to individuals with disabilities in the most integrated setting appropriate to their needs.
-Governor Andrew M. Cuomo has made serving individuals with disabilities in the most integrated setting a top priority.
+L.C. decision, the U.S. Supreme Court ruled that states, in accordance with the Americans With Disabilities Act (ADA), have an obligation to appropriate to their needs.
+New York State has made serving individuals with disabilities in the most integrated setting a top priority.
 New York State has developed a comprehensive Olmstead Implementation Plan that will address integrated housing, employment, transportation, community services and other important issues.
 New York's Olmstead Implementation Plan affirms the state’s position as a national leader on disability rights.

 The Olmstead Cabinet, in collaboration with state agencies and stakeholders, sought to identify strategies to assist people with disabilities to transition from segregated settings to community-based settings.